 - Serve as a productive member of the Excel Community.

-- An unwavering commitment to and belief in the mission of Excel Academy Charter Schools, including Excel’s values and educational model;
+- A commitment to and belief in all students and the mission of Excel Academy Charter Schools, including Excel’s values and educational model;

 - The ability to focus and thrive in a fast paced, entrepreneurial environment;